wp-plugins/stops-core-theme-and-plugin-updates/readme.txt

 ==  ==

-= Next Versions =
-If you have any suggestions for this plugin you can post it in the support form.

 = No Downloads For Versions 0.1, 0.2, 0.3, and 0.4 =
 If you were wondering why their are no downloads avalible for versions 0.1, 0.2, 0.3, and 0.4.
 Its because these versions are full of bugs and we don't won't people to download them.